RHSResearchLLC/PicoEVB/README.md

 - M.2 2230 Key A
 - M.2 2230 Key E
+- M.2 2280 Key M via an adapter [like this one](https://www.amazon.com/gp/product/B079NB8J3B)
 - Full length mini PCIe via an adapter [like this one](https://www.amazon.com/dp/B01MR76H5F)
 - PCIe x1, x4, x8, or x16 slot via an adapter [like this one](https://www.amazon.com/dp/B013U4401W)